HIT-Modnar/NetworkSecurity/README.md

 > The scanner's interface is required to input the scanned IP range and Port range,
 > and the number of threads to be used.
 > Display the result in the interface.
+>
+> Note:
+>
+> In order to improve the scanner's speed of scanning ports, I used multi-thread to
+> implement the work.
+> Besides, the program's widgets are from Python's tkinter module.
+> For the current version, I just make a simple check for the user's input,
+> and the program's robustness is still need to be improved in the future.

 ### P.s: